"Something happened at work that troubles me."

 Concerns are sent from Lighthouse Services to UT's University Compliance Services (UCS).
-UCS will review the concern with the hotline triage team, which consists of senior leadership from: UCS, the President's Office, Legal Affairs, Internal Audit, and Human Resources.
+UCS will review the concern with the hotline triage team, which consists of senior leadership from: UCS, Legal Affairs, Internal Audit, and Human Resources.
 The triage team will determine next steps and which designated office(s) would be the most appropriate to investigate.
 UCS will coordinate the forwarding and tracking of the concern, up to resolution.

 You may also report suspected fraud, waste, and abuse to the Texas State Auditor’s Office by visiting https://sao.fraud.texas.gov/ReportFraud/.

 Call 911 if you or someone else is in immediate danger